nileshkr17/fake-restBookshow/README.md

 - Movie selection based on user location 🌍
 - Ticket generation with seat details 🎟
 - Ability to download the ticket with a user-friendly UI 💻

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request. 🤝